Dominic LeBlanc: Personal life

 In 2003, he married Jolène Richard, a former Moncton lawyer who became a judge on the Provincial Court of New Brunswick in 2008, and eventually became a chief judge.
 She is the daughter of Guy A. Richard, who served as Chief Justice of the Court of Queen's Bench of New Brunswick.
 He has an adult stepson.

+At the time of the 2025 Canadian federal election, he lived in Grande-Digue, New Brunswick.

 Cancer treatment

 In December 2017, he announced that he had been diagnosed with chronic lymphocytic leukemia and would begin chemotherapy immediately while continuing to serve in his parliamentary roles.
 However, following a period of remission, his cancer took a turn for the worse.
 On April 26, 2019, LeBlanc announced he would be stepping back from cabinet as he sought treatment.

 In September 2019, LeBlanc underwent a stem cell transplant at Maisonneuve-Rosemont Hospital in Montréal, Québec to cure his non-Hodgkin’s lymphoma, an extremely rare form of cancer.
 Following initial chemotherapy treatments at the CHU Dr. Georges L. Dumont Hospital in Moncton, New Brunswick, his doctors referred him to specialists at Maisonneuve-Rosemont Hospital due to the severity and aggressiveness of his cancer.
 He spent 56 nights, spanning most of the 2019 federal election campaign, in an isolation room at Maisonneuve-Rosemont.

 He was sworn in as President of the Queen’s Privy Council in November 2019, two weeks after being discharged from the hospital, and returned to the House of Commons in late January 2020.

 LeBlanc has talked publicly about his experience with cancer and his stem cell transplant.
 After the regular two-years non-contact time between donor and patient, in September 2022, he met with his stem cell donor, German national Jonathan Kehl.
 The meeting between the two was the subject of significant attention in Canadian media.
 LeBlanc also travelled to Germany to visit Kehl’s family in May 2023.